-So, let me rewrite these expressions and determine what is del J del theta 2 and del J del S. So, these are the relations which can be easily obtained from here by differentiating with respect to s I have del J del s and with respect to theta 2 I have this expression of del J del theta 2.
-Now what we observe here is that the acceleration relations are linear.
-So, between theta 2 double dot and s double dot I have a linear relation however this relation is inhomogeneous because, of the presence of this term which is configuration and velocity dependent.
+So, let me rewrite these expressions and determine what is del J del theta 2 and del J del s.
+So, these are the relations which can be easily obtained from here by differentiate differentiating with respect to s, I have del J del s and with respect to theta 2 I have this expression of del J del theta 2.

+Now, what we observe here is that the acceleration relations are linear.
+So, between theta 2 double dot and s double dot I have a linear relation; however, this relation is inhomogeneous.
+Because of the presence of this term which is configuration and velocity dependent.
 So, this is the inhomogeneous term which depends on the configuration and the rate of expansion of the actuator the velocity of expansion of the prismatic actuator.

-Further more if I want to move the output at a constant speed in other words if I want to have theta 2 double dot as 0 which means the output moves at a constant speed I must have acceleration at the input and that is obtained in this form.
+Furthermore, if I want to move the output at a constant speed; in other words, if I want to have theta 2 double dot as 0 which means the output moves at a constant speed, I must have acceleration at the input and that is obtained in this form.
 So, this is the acceleration that I must have at the input in order to produce a constant output acceleration.

-Similarly, if I have the input as a constant which means if s double dot is 0, that means the prismatic actuator is expanding at a constant rate in that case I have acceleration at the output.
-If I am moving at a constant if I have the prismatic actuator expand at a constant rate which means s dot is constant then the output has an angular acceleration.
+Similarly, if I have the input as a constant which means if s double dot is 0; that means, that prismatic actuator is expanding at a constant rate; in that case I have acceleration at the output.
+If I am moving at a constant if I have the prismatic actuator expand at a constant rate which means s dot is constant, then the output has a angular acceleration.

-Next let us look at the acceleration analysis of a planar 2 R manipulator.
-So, here I have shown a 2 R manipulator which is moving at a certain configuration it is moving with velocity theta 1 dot theta 2 dot and acceleration theta 1 double dot and theta 2 double dot.
+Next let us look at the acceleration analysis of a planar 2R manipulator.
+So, here I have shown a 2R manipulator which is moving at a certain configuration it is moving with velocity theta one dot theta 2 dot and acceleration theta one double dot and theta 2 double dot.

-So, this has a velocity at of the endeffector and $x \in dot y \in dot$ and an acceleration $x \in double dot$ and $y \in double dot$ .
-Now the configuration of the manipulator is specified the velocity is specified we need to relate the actuator accelerations the joint accelerations and the endeffector accelerations.
+So, this has a velocity of the end effector as xE dot yE dot and an acceleration xE double dot and yE double dot.
+Now the configuration of the manipulator is specified the velocity is specified we need to relate the actuator accelerations the joint accelerations and the end effector accelerations.

 So, here I have written out the velocity relations which we have already derived earlier.
-Now if you assemble them in this form we have the relation of the endeffector velocity and the joint velocities through the Jacobian which we have discussed.
+Now if you assemble them in this form we have the relation of the end effector velocity and the joint velocities through the Jacobian which we have discussed.

-This can be written in a compact form as shown here where $x \in dot$ this is the endeffector velocity vector and this theta dot vector is the joint velocity vector.
+This can be written in a compact form as shown here, where xE dot this is the end effector velocity vector and this theta dot vector is the joint velocity vector.

 Now, if you differentiate this velocity relation with respect to time as we have been doing.
-So, we will obtain x E double dot is equal to the time derivative of the Jacobian remember that the Jacobian is the function of the configuration.
-So, time derivative the Jacobian times the joint velocity vector plus Jacobian matrix times the joint acceleration vector.
-Now, this Jacobian derivative is now little more complicated.
+So, we will obtain xE double dot is equal to the time derivative of the Jacobian remember that the Jacobian is a function of the configuration.
+So, time derivative of the Jacobian times the joint velocity vector plus Jacobian matrix times the joint acceleration vector.
+Now this Jacobian derivative is now a little more complicated.

-So, we are going to look at that so here I have written out this derivative of the endeffector velocity which gives us the endeffector acceleration.
+So, we are going to look at that, here I have written out this the derivative of the end effector velocity which gives us the end effector acceleration.